Govind-Patwal/Bikesharing/README.md

     ![](Images/peak_hours_of_day.png)

     **Observation/Description:**
-    * In the morning, the number of rides start picking up between 7-8 AM, peaking between 8-9, and then slowing between 10-11.
+    * In the morning, the number of rides start picking up between 7-8 AM, peaking between 8-9 AM, and then slowing between 10-11 AM.
-    * In the evening, the number of rides start picking between 4-5, peaking between 5-6 PM and slowing between 8-9.
+    * In the evening, the number of rides start picking between 4-5 AM, peaking between 5-6 PM and slowing between 8-9 AM.
     * The above both trends can be attributed to office commuters.
     * This also tells us that the morning times can be used to repair bikes